General Population BioResource

 Together with our partners and collaborators we cover a remarkable range of studies in human disease.

-Each year we are part of 30—40 published studies — reviewed and refereed scientific publications that are a vital part of our work.
+Each year we are part of 30—40 published studies — reviewed and referenced scientific publications that are a vital part of our work.

-Our contribution to medical research would be impossible without our cohort of healthy volunteers.
+Our contribution to health research would be impossible without our volunteers.

 Person head and shoulders overlaid against 1s and 0s representing genetic data